 MCF provides access to a quality education to over 1,000 students on our Ndalani Campus from baby class through form 4 (or the equivalent of grade 12 as we know it here in the US).
 MCF students have long been recognized for receiving the highest marks in their region on the national exams taken after completing grades 4, 8, and form four.

 The Charles Mulli Community School also provides education for over 1,300 secondary school students coming from the surrounding community around Ndalani but whose families are too poor to pay the normal government school fees.

-The Yatta Women’s Rescue Center provides education for over 180 young teen mothers who participate in a two-year program to teach them a trade such as hairdressing, tailoring, cooking and knitting as well as valuable life skills and in many instances how to care for and love their babies.
+The Malindi Women’s Rescue Center provides education for over 180 young teen mothers who participate in a two-year program to teach them a trade such as hairdressing, tailoring, cooking, and knitting as well as valuable life skills and in many instances how to care for and love their babies.

 MCF supports more than 40 disadvantaged and needy community schools in the Ndalani area with food relief so the schools can provide a healthy daily meal for their students (in most cases the only one they will receive for the day) and other resources and school supplies.